awsdocs/aws-direct-connect-user-guide/doc_source/using-cli.md

 1. To create a public virtual interface, you must specify a name, a VLAN ID, and a BGP Autonomous System Number \(ASN\)\.

-   For IPv4 traffic, you must also specify public IPv4 addresses for each end of the BPG peering session, and public IPv4 routes that you will advertise over BGP\.
+   For IPv4 traffic, you must also specify public IPv4 addresses for each end of the BGP peering session, and public IPv4 routes that you will advertise over BGP\.
 The following example creates a public virtual interface for IPv4 traffic\.

    ```
    aws directconnect create-public-virtual-interface --connection-id dxcon-fg31dyv6 --new-public-virtual-interface virtualInterfaceName=PublicVirtualInterface,vlan=2000,asn=65000,amazonAddress=203.0.113.1/30,customerAddress=203.0.113.2/30,addressFamily=ipv4,routeFilterPrefixes=[{cidr=203.0.113.0/30},{cidr=203.0.113.4/30}]